vE5li/vE5li/README.md

 # Hello there

-*To give a general sense of what you will find on my GitHub, here are some opinions:*
+To give a general sense of what you will find on my GitHub, here are some opinions:
-*Rust is cool, Nix is amazing, Neovim is imperfect but great, and keyboards are a fun hobby.*
+Rust is cool, Nix is amazing, Neovim is imperfect but better than the alternatives, and keyboards are a fun hobby.
-*If you agree with one of those statements, you are also cool.
-Check out my repositories!*
+If you agree with one of those statements, you are also cool.
+Check out my repositories!

 ## My repositories